-This policy seeks to ensure that Hipp!!Bones C4YSN Ltd undertakes it’s responsibilities with regard to the protection of children, young people and vulnerable adults who are members of the club, as well as young people who act as volunteers, and will respond to concerns appropriately.
-This policy establishes a framework for staff and volunteers in their practices and clarifies the organisation’s expectations in accordance with legislation such as the Children Act 2004, Safeguarding Vulnerable Groups Act 2006, Equality Act 2010, Mental Capacity Act 2005, Counter Terrorism and Security Act 2015 (part 5) as applies to Prevent and Channel, and in practice and policy directed by the Government’s publication Every Child Matters – Change for Children.
+This policy seeks to ensure that the Hipp!!Bones Charity (the “charity”) undertakes it’s responsibilities with regard to the protection of children, young people and vulnerable adults who are members of the club, as well as young people who act as volunteers, and will respond to concerns appropriately.
+This policy establishes a framework for trustees, the management committee, staff and volunteers in their practices and clarifies the organisation’s expectations in accordance with legislation such as the Children Act 2004, Safeguarding Vulnerable Groups Act 2006, Equality Act 2010, Mental Capacity Act 2005, Counter Terrorism and Security Act 2015 (part 5) as applies to Prevent and Channel, and in practice and policy directed by the Government’s publication Every Child Matters – Change for Children.

 Safeguard the welfare of the young people and vulnerable adults we work with, by protecting them from neglect, physical, sexual, emotional and financial abuse as well as protection from harassment (including e safety) or coercion into criminal activities including those associated with terrorism (radicalisation).